zeta-chain/docs/docs/developers/omnichain/tutorials/staking.md

 `"0"`.

-For Bitcoin, create an `addresses` task that will help you convert between bech32 address and a hexidecimal representation of the address.
+For Bitcoin, create an `addresses` task that will help you convert between bech32 address and a hexadecimal representation of the address.

 ```ts title="tasks/addresses.ts"
 import { task } from "hardhat/config";